Also RV Expert offers Mobile RV Service and RV repair in most all unincorporated Communities of San Diego County :

 well established in the RV after market, where we're well known for roofing repair

 Hello folks my name is Jim Hargrove .
 I have been working on Rv's since 1985.
-I started at Camping World in El cajon CA. years later I moved up to Oregon to work
+I started at Camping World in El cajon CA. years later I moved up to Oregon to work for

 I work out of Santee CA. I service the San Diego area.
 I specialize in LP Appliances such as RV refrigerators, RV water heaters RV furnaces.
-I can replace roof top
+I can replace roof top air

-air conditioners as well.
+conditioners as well.
 I also can repair fresh water leaks and replace most RV toilets.
 I have most water fittings on my truck and can usually find the leak and repair it

 within the hour.

 I also replace awning and awning fabrics.
 I stock most vinyl awning fabrics in lengths between 14 feet and 21 feet.
 In the color shades of blue, grey and brown.
-I can
+I can also

-also get maroon, green or checker flag.
+get maroon, green or checker flag.
 I use Dometic awning material.

 RV Expert mobile service can replace rubber roof material.
 We strip the roof, peeling off all the EPDM rubber roof material , vents and moldings.
 If there is wood